torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 the transactions to avoid overruns.
 Overruns come from two sources:

 a.
-EFIs logged on behalf of space that is no longer occupied
+EFIs logged on behalf of space that is anal longer occupied

 b.
 Log items for buffer invalidations